-CSR risk information is not (yet) available for all countries and products, so if no results are found, it does not imply that there are no risks.
-We are constantly working on making the tool as complete as possible.
-Do you have any suggestions for useful tools or relevant sources for specific countries/products that should be included in the CSR Risk Check?
-Please fill in this contact form with your suggestions!
+CSR risk information is not (yet) available for all countries and products, so if no results are found, that does not mean that there are no risks.
+We are constantly working to make the tool as complete as possible.
+If you have any suggestions for useful tools or relevant sources for specific countries/products that should be included in the CSR Risk Check, please fill in this contact form with your suggestions!

 Why do I only receive general risks for my product group?

 Try searching for a more specific product group.
-For example, if you enter 'textiles', you do not get results for 'cotton', because textiles are not necessarily made out of cotton.
+For example, if you enter 'textiles', you will not get results for 'cotton', because textiles are not necessarily made of cotton.
 You are advised to enter cotton as well, as a more specific product.